-I’ve been looking for an excuse to post something by Derek Prince ever since I started this blog.
+I’ve been looking for an excuse to post something by Derek Prince ever since I started E2R.
 Recently I came across a series of five messages by Prince entitled The Divine Exchange.
-In this series Prince describes 10 things that Jesus did for you at the cross (listed below).
-It is an awesome and powerful message that will have you thanking Jesus for his love and sacrifice.
+In this series Prince describes 10 things that Jesus did for you at the cross.
+It is a powerful message that will have you thanking Jesus for his love and sacrifice.

 Prince preached The Divine Exchange back in 1987.
 This message has since been transcribed word for word and turned into a free book.

-To encourage you to go and read this excellent series, I will paste some snippets of his introduction below, followed by links to the 10 aspects of the divine exchange.
-It’ll take you about 2 hours to read the whole series, but they will be 2 of the best hours of your life.
+To encourage you to read this excellent book, here are some snippets from his introduction, followed by links to the 10 aspects of the divine exchange.

 “This young lady from Oklahoma spoke… ‘Consider the work of Calvary.
 A perfect work, perfect in every respect, perfect in every aspect.’ … Instantly my mind went to the Greek New Testament and one of the last utterances of Jesus on the cross when he said, ‘It is finished.’
 The Greek word is just one word tetelestai.
 But it’s the perfect tense of a verb that means to do something perfectly.
 I have said sometimes you could translate it this way: It is perfectly perfect or it is completely complete.

 “At the close of the last session we had arrived at Isaiah 53:4–6… You know that the name of Isaiah is directly linked with the Hebrew word for salvation.
 He is the prophet of salvation.
 Here is the essence, the heart of salvation.
 We’ll look once more at verse 6 and consider its meaning a little more carefully.